 Promoting Care and Continuity of Coverage

 One area of specific concern relates to women enrolled in a Qualified Health Plan who become pregnant and may elect to enroll Apple Health for Pregnant Women coverage based on income.
 This could result in disruptions in care referred to as "pregnancy churn."
+An example of this is losing access to the person’s care providers because they do not have a contract with the newly-assigned Apple Health managed care plan.
 Pregnant women may be eligible for Apple Health for Pregnant Women coverage if their income is under 198% of the federal poverty level.
-Read our issue brief on pregnancy churn to learn more about short-term and long-term solutions Washington State could advance in this area.
-NoHLA is seeking to reduce churn in a variety of situations, including people moving from Apple Health to QHPs, and those who have changes in employment status.
+Read our issue brief on pregnancy churn to learn how this could affect your care and what you can do to prevent or address potential disruptions.

 Nearly 1 in 3 Washingtonians received a surprise medical bill in the past two years, according to a new Consumer Reports Survey.
 To protect consumers from surprise billing, NoHLA is teaming up with the Consumers Union to support House Bill 2447, a measure requested by state Insurance Commissioner Mike Kreidler.